Wu-Chung Hsiang: Early life and education

 Hsiang was born in 1935 in Anhui, China, to a family whose ancestral home was in Wenzhou, Zhejiang.
 He has two brothers: Hsiang Wu-i (項武義), a professor of mathematics at Brown University and UC Berkeley, and Hsiang Wu-teh, a professor at Syracuse University.
 Their father, a Kuomintang official under Chiang Kai-shek, was a professor at National Chengchi University.
 In 1949, the family moved to Taiwan during the Great Retreat.

-Hsiang attended the Affiliated Senior High School of National Taiwan Normal University, and, after graduation, studied physics as an undergraduate at National Taiwan University (NTU).
+Hsiang attended the Affiliated Senior High School of National Taiwan Normal University, and, after graduation,then studied physics as an undergraduate at National Taiwan University (NTU).
 In his junior year, he switched to mathematics and studied under mathematician Shih Kung-hsing (施拱星).
-He graduated from NTU in 1957 with a Bachelor of Science (B.S.) in mathematics and wrote his senior thesis on algebra.
+He graduated from NTU in 1957 with a Bachelor of Science (B.S.) in mathematics and wrote his senior thesis on an algebraic topic.

 After completing over a year of military service in the Republic of China Armed Forces, Hsiang worked as a research fellow at Academia Sinica.
 He then applied for graduate studies in the United States and was admitted to Princeton University and the University of Chicago, ultimately choosing to enroll at Princeton in September 1959 since he had also won a scholarship there.
 He earned his Ph.D. at Princeton under mathematician Norman Steenrod in 1963.
 His doctoral thesis was titled, "Obstructions to sectioning fibre bundles".